 What were the main drivers in helping you succeed in your career?

 Life goals.
 Achieving moments in life, some for pride, some for personal memories.
 I’ve always been driven by new opportunities and proving myself!
 I’m a dreamer and I visualise the life I want so that I can achieve it.

 What have you learned about leadership, entrepreneurship and mentoring others?

 Leadership and ownership are the most important skill sets you can have.
 These will be the core foundations for a good career.
 Not everyone can be an entrepreneur but they can be excellent leaders and this starts with changing your mindset.
 I believe if you take life with an open mind you can learn and achieve anything.
 Most importantly remember that as a leader, you are a mirror and everyone around you will be a reflection of you and your behaviour.
 What you put out will come back tenfold.
 A good leader has emotion and kindness and it is often wrongly presumed that to be a good leader you need to be a ball-breaker.
 Those days are gone!

 If senior management within your industry or sector is historically weighted towards males, have you noticed any changes in the last several years?

-Women are certainly equally applying for finance and accounting roles now, and of course many women will always want to stop/pause their career for family life.
-As a result, this will always mean there are less women at the top and there is nothing wrong with this.
+Women are certainly equally applying for finance and accounting roles now, and of course, many women will always want to stop/pause their careers for family life.
+As a result, this will always mean there are fewer women at the top and there is nothing wrong with this.
 But why not create your own destiny and start your own practice or other business.